RHIT-CSSE/csse220/Homework/DesignProblems/README.md

 # Grading (Pass/No-Pass)

-+ There are different problems, each with 3 parts: The first two parts in each problem are labeled Solution A and Solution B.  Each of these proposed solutions violate one or more of the design principles we have covered in the lectures.
++ There are two problems, each with 3 parts: The first two parts in each problem are labeled Solution A and Solution B.  Each of these proposed solutions violate one or more of the design principles we have covered in the lectures.
 The third part is asking you to give a UML design for the stated problem that correctly follows the OO Design Principles we have covered.
 For all three parts, you are only responsible for identifying and fixing the designs based on the principles we have covered in class this far, you will not need to worry about the other OO Design Principles until we cover them.

 + When identifying the principles that a solution has violated, it is vital that you both LIST the principle that you believe to be